There’s been so much debate among experts around what breaks a fast and what’s safe to consume while fasting.

 Can I Take Fish Oil on an Empty Stomach?

-Technically, you can take fish oil on an empty stomach, but it’ll probably get less absorbed.
+Yes, you can take fish oil on an empty stomach, but the best way to take it is alongside other meals for better absorption.

 What Is the Best Way to Absorb Fish Oil?